 Recently, I was browsing a social media site I’m a member of and came across this posting on the Massachusetts State Police page.

 “One Last Ride”

 By Trooper Christopher Coscia

-It was a cold snowy day, training was cancelled due to the snowstorm, and I was left with the unenviable task of when I should make the decision to put my partner of nearly nine years to sleep.
+It was a cold snowy day.
+Training was canceled due to the snowstorm, and I was left withthe unenviable task of deciding when I should put my partner of nearly nine years to sleep.

 Dante was a great dog.
 He was a big, beautiful, black and tan shepherd.
 I often described him as a look-a-like for the dog in the show “Run Joe Run,” for those old enough to remember that program.
 He had a regal look with his big head, ears and large stature.
 He had his own personality.
 Most dogs are just dogs, but you sometimes run into ones that are somehow as much human as they are dog.
 A Type A dog was only to be touched by those closest to him, and sometimes not even by them.

 Dante was best described as a one-person dog, and as tough as he was for other people to get close to, our relationship never wavered.
 Every morning when I opened the door to his kennel he would jump up on me, wrap his paws around my waist, get his morning greeting and pat from me, storm up the stairs, and push the door open, ready to go to work.